- £259 per week

 Changeover Day: Saturday - arrival 3:00pm - departure 10:00am.

 Pet Welcome: Maximum 1; £25 per week.
 Information about bringing your pet.

 Power and Heat: Electricity included in rent.
 Electric heating throughout.

 Bedding and Linen: Bed linen and towels provided (Please bring your own beach towels).

 Shop: 0.8 ml Pub: 1.7 ml

 NOTES: No smoking.
+WiFi provided.
 Short breaks in Winter minimum 5 nights.
 Mobile reception varies.
 Information about mobile phone coverage.